dominait/dmit1530/git-help/Readme.md

-# Getting Started With Git
+# Downloading Files From Git

 ## Download Files From Git